sinisterchipmunk/ambrosia/spec/fixtures/scripts/spec.md

       i++
     return i #=> 3

-IMPORTANT: Since a list is just a string delimited with semicolons, either `ForIn` or `ForOf` will work with it.
+IMPORTANT: Since a list is just a string delimited with semicolons, it's possible to use `ForIn` instead of `ForOf`, which would iterate through _characters in the string_ instead of _items in the list_.
 Be careful to use the correct iterator!